ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 1. Navigate to the correct directory for your new module: ``$ cd lib/ansible/modules/cloud/azure/``
 2. Create your new module file: ``$ touch my_new_test_module.py``
 3. Paste the content below into your new module file.
 It includes the :ref:`required Ansible format and documentation <developing_modules_documenting>` and some example code.
 4. Modify and extend the code to do what you want your new module to do.
+See the :ref:`best practices <developing_modules_best_practices>` and :ref:`Python-3 compatibility <developing_python_3>` pages for pointers on writing clean, concise module code.

 .. code:: python